Managerial English Minor

 This means that you are quite free to decide exactly where and when to earn these additional English credits.
 You can, for instance, attend further English courses at JLU's language centre or at any other department at any university in Germany or abroad (provided the courses you attend have ECTS credits associated with them).
 And you can do so before or after or at the same time that you participate in the Managerial English courses I teach.

 Most language practice and communication skills classes taught in English are clearly relevant.
-This includes the courses Communication at Work (6 CP) and Business Grammar (6 CP), which are currently offered at our department.
-It also applies to most courses taught at JLU's language centre, such as grammar, conversation practice, listening and speaking, current events, presentation skills, job applications, academic writing and the like.
+This includes all courses taught at JLU's language centre, such as grammar, conversation practice, listening and speaking, current events, presentation skills, job applications, academic writing and the like.

 Most traditional lectures, by contrast, are clearly irrelevant although they may be taught in English.
 This is because attending lectures on Postmodern American Literature, Astrophysics or Structural Engineering at a German university will do nothing for your managerial communication skills.
 A special rule, however, applies to English-language lectures that you attend while studying abroad.
 Provided the country where you study is not a German-speaking one, it is possible to earn a maximum of three additional English-language credits for attending any English-language lecture on a management subject.
 This is because attending lectures on US GAAP-based Accounting, Organizational Behaviour or Finance in a foreign country will actually improve your managerial communication skills.